dev-KarimAhmed/pay_with_paymob/README.md

 # paymob_payment

-A Flutter package that simplifies the integration of Paymob payment gateway for Visa and mobile wallet payments.
+A Flutter package that simplifies the integration of pay_with_paymob gateway for Visa and mobile wallet payments.

 ## Features